 You can either pay monthly or yearly.
-A yearly plan is slightly cheaper than the monthly option.
-With plans starting at $5 per month, Pixpa is a very affordable website builder offering an integrated e-commerce solution.
+A yearly plan is 25% cheaper than the monthly option.
+With plans starting at $6 per month, Pixpa is a very affordable website builder offering an integrated e-commerce solution.

 If you cancel your subscription there is a 30-day guarantee.
 This means if you cancel your yearly subscription within 30-days you will get a full refund.
 There is no refund for the monthly plans.

-If you’re a student studying in any creative discipline – photography, design, fashion, art or architecture, Pixpa gives you the chance of creating your portfolio website for free.
+If you’re a student studying in any creative discipline – photography, design, fashion, art or architecture, Pixpa offers you the chance of creating your portfolio website for a discount of 50%.